'You can't change the cards you are dealt' - Dane

 "He got the team doctor, who was in the gym at the time, to have a look at me and they knew straight away that I had a stroke of some description."

 Just 15 minutes after falling ill, Dane was in Connolly Hospital in Dublin and under the care of doctors.
-It was revealed she had suffered a brain haemorrhage, which was the result of a cluster of `blood vessels in her brain that she had been born with but had never been detected.
+It was revealed she had suffered a brain haemorrhage, which was the result of a cluster of blood vessels in her brain that she had been born with but had never been detected.

 "I was born with but didn't know about it until it burst," she added.